 A. For non-competing continuation awards, use My NCBI to report papers

-- Collaborate with your colleagues to associate publications with NIH awards, and track public access compliance or declare the paper is not applicable.
+- Collaborate with your colleagues to associate publications with NIH awards, and track public access compliance or declare the paper is notapplicable.
+My NCBI will provide the current public access compliance status for your paper.
 A video overview is available here.

 For papers published more than 3 months before an application, proposal and report is submitted: